mqprichard/gasp-mongo/README.md

 ==========

 Geo-location search and storage for Gasp! project: mongoDB version.
 Provides a short set of REST services that are useful for displaying locations on mobile devices using the Google Maps API.
-An example of the service is running on CloudBees at gasp-mongo.mqprichard.cloudbees.net using the integrated MongoDB service from MongoHQ.
-It can also be run using a local MongoDB.
+See below for instructions on how to run this service on CloudBees using the integrated MongoDB service from MongoHQ.
 This is a Maven project, written in Java using the Google Geocoding API v3, MongoDB Geospatial Indexing and JAX-RS/JAX-B for the REST service implementation.
 Please note the [usage limits and conditions of use](https://developers.google.com/maps/documentation/geocoding/#Limits) for the Google Geocoding API.
 The project currently uses the MongoDB legacy 2D co-ordinate system: this is adequate for its intended use, but I will be updating to use the Mongo 2.4 geospatial query operators.

 For more information, please see: